INCATools/ontology-access-kit/docs/intro/tutorial02.rst

 Part 2: Basic Python
 =====================

-Some basic Python knowledge is assumed
+For this tutorial some basic Python knowledge is assumed.

 Install Poetry
 --------------